StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

 5. In the **Adding a case template** drawer, enter values in some or all the following fields to pre-fill:

     **Prefix**
     A prefix that's automatically added to case titles.
 The prefix value isn't visible when creating a case from the template but applies after creation.
 Use it to categorize cases for reporting.
+We recommend including the threat category in the prefix if your case templates are organized by threat categories, and adding a hyphen (*-*) after it to clearly separate it from the case title.

     **Name \***
     The name of the case template.
 This name identifies the case template in the API.